 Frankly, that’s a bit of a scary headline for us brand fiends here at BrandlandUSA.
-But it is certainly worrisome that we found this bag of Wheat Thins without Nabisco in the corner.
+But it is certainly worrisome that the company was selling this bag of Wheat Thins without Nabisco in the corner.
 Is Kraft (NYSE: KFT) dropping the Nabisco brand, just like they ditched the storied and valuable General Foods brand?
 And that’s on top of their cheesy new logo that no one likes.

-To us the missing logo means one thing.
+The missing logo means one thing.
 If there is no Nabisco in the corner, there is no quality in the corner.
-Certainly, it’s an attractive package, and the Wheat Thins were tasty as always, but we won’t be buying them again unless we have the red Nabisco symbol in the corner.
+Certainly, it’s an attractive package, and the Wheat Thins were tasty as always, but we many be buying them again unless we have the red Nabisco symbol in the corner.
 We don’t trust Wheat Thins without Nabisco red, and neither should any other readers.
 Frankly, Kraft’s stock has been stuck in a rut since 2002, and we don’t think ditching Nabisco will help.

 There could be any number of reasons why they are separating Nabisco from Wheat Thins, including it being a trial.
 But it is a mistake, as we pointed out in our story, Nabisco Brand Advice Corner.